elrasco/go_anngular_app/frontend/README.md

 ##### Development
 `npm run build:dev` will create the distribution with a configuration suited for a development environment (see __Configuration__ for details).
 `npm run build:prod` will create the distribution with a configuration suited for a production environment (see __Configuration__ for details).
-The dist folder will containd the distribution.
+The `dist` folder will contain the distribution.

 ##### Test
 `npm test` will execute all the test.